pikatchu/closedsource/book/0012-elias_place.md

 He leaned forward slightly.
 "AGI—Artificial General Intelligence.
 Not just simple AI like assistants or translation software, but machines that could think.
 Plan.
 Improve themselves.
-Machines that weren’t just tools anymore—they were problem solvers."
+Machines that weren't just tools anymore—they were problem solvers."

 Leo swallowed.
 “And that was… good, right?”

 Elias let out a dry laugh.
 “At first, yeah.
-That’s what they called
+That's what they called
 it: The Age of Abundance.
 The machines optimized everything.
 Built smarter cities.
 Grew food faster, cheaper.
 Designed better medicines.
 They took over every complex system humans had built and